MASS ACTION against the climate crisis and colonialism – let’s kick BP out of the British Museum!

 Want to join the largest protest the British Museum has ever seen?

-This November, the British Museum will launch a major new exhibition, sponsored by the oil giant BP.
+The British Museum is launching a major new exhibition, sponsored by the oil giant BP.

 We are in the middle of a climate emergency.
 The British Museum claims to agree – its Chair of Trustees recently called climate change “the great issue of our time”.
 Yet the museum continues to support and promote BP, one of the corporations most responsible for the crisis.